 What is Uniswap?
 A Complete Guide

-As of today, the Uniswap Protocol is the fifth largest application on Ethereum with over $4 billion in total value locked (TVL).
-The protocol consistently does billions in weekly trading volume and is the most popular decentralized exchange by volume on Ethereum mainnet, Polygon, Arbitrum, and Optimism.
+As of today, the Uniswap Protocol is the fifth largest application on Ethereum with over $5 billion in total value locked (TVL).
+The protocol consistently does billions in weekly trading volume and is the most popular decentralized exchange by volume on Ethereum mainnet, Base, Polygon, Arbitrum, Zora, Avalanche, Optimism, Blast, ZKsync, Celo, and Binance Smart Chain.

 Hayden Adams created the Uniswap Protocol in 2018 and later founded Uniswap Labs, which has built the largest marketplace for onchain digital assets such as cryptocurrency tokens and NFTs.
 Uniswap Lab's suite of tools includes: